jedi-academy/learn-dgpt/data/labs/lab05.md

 The mock data includes the names of some image files, which you will find inside the `public/images` folder.

+### Quick Note

+The simple-models module was supposed to be made as a composer-installable addin, but I messed up its setup.
+I copied the module into the `app/Models` folder, where it is useable for this lab.

+The simple-models namespace is `App\Models\Simple`.

 ### The Views

 Three views are provided, in `app/Views`: